-Now, before we get into the key details of how you can watch 'The Purge: Election Year' right now, here are some helpful info about the Why Not Productions, Universal Pictures, Blumhouse Productions, Platinum Dunes, Dentsu Entertainment, Fuji Television Network, Man in a Tree Productions horror flick.
+Now, before we get into the basics of how you can watch 'The Purge: Election Year' right now, here are some key details about the Why Not Productions, Universal Pictures, Blumhouse Productions, Platinum Dunes, Dentsu Entertainment, Fuji Television Network, Man in a Tree Productions horror flick.
 The Purge: Election Year starring Elizabeth Mitchell, Frank Grillo, Mykelti Williamson, Betty Gabriel has a R rating, a runtime of about 1 hr 49 min.
 The release date of the movie is July 1st, 2016.
-The movie received a user score of 64/100 on TMDb, which was generated using reviews from 5,385 engaged users.
+The movie received a user score of 64/100 on TMDb, which was calculated from reviews from 5,385 registered users.

-Thinking about watching 'The Purge: Election Year' right from your couch?
-Searching for a streaming service to buy, rent, download, or view the James DeMonaco-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+Curious where to watch 'The Purge: Election Year' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or watch the James DeMonaco-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.

 Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Purge: Election Year' on each platform when they are available.
 'The Purge: Election Year' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Prime Video, HBO Max, Google Play Movies, YouTube, Apple TV, Spectrum On Demand, HBO Max Amazon Channel, FlixFling, and Microsoft Store in the US.